IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    or they can be created as part of VN instantiation by the customer.

-   In the context of network slicing, {{!RFC9543}} defines an IETF network slice as a collection of connectivity constructs between pairs of Service Demarcation Points (SDPs).
+   In the context of network slicing, {{!RFC9543}} defines a network slice service as a collection of connectivity constructs between pairs of Service Demarcation Points (SDPs).
 This concept closely resembles the Type 1 VN, which is implemented as a single abstract node.